Stake.uk.com to exit UK market on 10 March 2025 following UK Gambling Commission action

 The Gambling Commission has confirmed that Stake.uk.com will cease operations in the UK starting March 10, 2025.
 Players have already been notified, with the company advising them to withdraw their funds before the site shuts down.
-A rare move that actually benefits the players?
-We’ll take it!
+Players have been notified directly by the operator.

 Football Clubs Put on Notice